ITU-DASYALab/IoT_course/exercises/IoT2025_exercise_02.md

 The differences will mainly become important, once we get to LoRa networking - the two boards have different LoRa chips and require different libraries!

+THis is a fine example for hands-on IoT dev problems ... hardware confusion :)

 For today we are still fine ignoring the differences (largely).